Hamas massacred elderly, babies and women, Israeli doctors denounce

 Another member of the emergency services also explained that they had encountered burned bodies in these communities.

-Consulted by EFE, An Army spokesperson did not offer details about these episodes, but noted that “what happened at the Kfar Aza kibbutz is a massacre in which women, children, babies and the elderly were brutally massacred in the manner of the Islamic State.”
+Consulted by EFE, An Army spokesperson did not offer details about these episodes but noted that “what happened in the Kfar Aza kibbutz is a massacre in which women, children, babies and the elderly were brutally massacred in the manner of the Islamic State.”

 (Read: Israel announces a ‘total offensive’ against Gaza: ‘It will never be what it was’).